 "As a songwriter, Limoges brings to mind something akin to a softer-edged Fiona Apple, or a harder-edged Sarah McLachlan — awfully, awfully pretty, but with a flair for the dramatic that creeps in on nearly every track." - Bangor Daily News

-Born and raised where the mountains meet the sea in coastal Maine, Alice Limoges was singing before she could walk.
-After studying a mix of jazz, classical, production, and contemporary music at SUNY Purchase’s Music Conservatory, she met her jazz trained bandmates Alex Frondelli, Sean Power, and Martine Wade and became a seasoned musician with a personal flair.
-With a voice reminiscent of a young Fiona Apple , Alice posses a powerful, strong voice with the heart and soul of a classic folk troubadour.
+Born and raised on a mountain by the sea in coastal Maine, Alice Limoges was singing before she could walk.
+After studying a mix of jazz, classical, production, and contemporary music at SUNY Purchase’s Music Conservatory, she met her jazz trained bandmates David Millen, Sean Power, and Martine Wade and became a seasoned musician with a personal flair though she often performs solo as well.
+With a voice reminiscent of a young Fiona Apple , Alice possesses a powerful, strong voice with the heart and soul of a classic folk troubadour.